chaosparrot/talon_hud/README.md

 - An image panel with a header and a close icon which displays image content
 - User driven icons and buttons on the status bar instead of hard coded ones
 - A capture that checks what themes are available on app ready by checking the directories in themes

-- Mouse drag and drop, button clicking and other things you would expect in a library like this, instead of polling every so often for changes
+- Mouse drag and drop for widgets that have mouse enabled

 - Multiscreen setups and how to best work with those, maybe with multiple preference files per monitor
+- Multi-drag to drag every widget simultaniously

 If any of these ideas seem cool for you to work on, give me a message on the talon slack so we can coordinate stuff.